Martin Luther King money quotes

 - Pity may represent little more than the impersonal concern which prompts the mailing of a check, but true sympathy is the personal concern which demands the giving of one’s soul.

 Dr. King had a dream that all people would be free and treated as equals.
 While we have laws today that outlaw physical slavery, we also have laws today that permit and even encourage financial slavery.
-We believe the success of that dream is contingent on people not losing or giving up that freedom to the indebtedness of others people, institutions or governments.
+We believe the success of that dream is contingent on people not losing or giving up that freedom to the indebtedness of other people, institutions or governments.
 Free yourself of credit card debt with the Credit Card Pay Off Course, open to new members only through Monday, January 21st.

 We would all do well to embrace Dr. Martin Luther King’s message and mission in many ways.
 In reading Dr. King’s quotes, it’s apparent that there are more important things in life than buying more stuff, especially if the only way to acquire that stuff is self-inflicted indebtedness.
 Instead, we encourage gratitude for what we have and look for ways to build ourselves up both in spirit and financially.